gsiems/bac-tract/README.md

 # bac-tract

-A feasibility study in extracting data from MS SQL-Server bacpac files (BACpac-exTRACT)
+A feasibility study in parsing and extracting data from MS SQL-Server bacpac files (BACpac-exTRACT).

-Based on reverse engineering a single bacpac file, the results of this study do not not support all possible datatypes.
+Based on reverse engineering a single bacpac file, the results of this study did not result in support for all possible datatypes.
+What this study does show is that, for the datatypes that are supported, it is both feasible and practical to extract table data directly from bacpac files.

-Possible datatypes can be grouped in three main categories:
- * datatypes that are not present in the bacpac,
- * datatypes that are present in the bacpac but do not have sufficent data determine how to process them, and
- * datatypes that appear to have sufficient data to be able to properly extract the data.
+Of the possible datatypes, those that exist in the bacpac file and appear to have sufficient data to be able to properly extract/translate the data consist of:

-Supported datatypes:
  * bigint
  * bit
  * char